 My love for the 1/4 bore was cut short, by the lack of high Ballistic Coefficient bullets.
 There is a good assortment of 115-120 grain bullets, but many of them peeter out long before my then goal of one thousand yards.
 So despite claiming many of my first’s, the 25-06 went to the back of the safe.

-As soon as I had spoken with Miles and Logan, I was convinced that my old love of the 25 needed to be rekindled.
+As soon as I had spoken with the owner, I was convinced that my old love of the 25 needed to be rekindled.
 I almost immediately started Operation Quarter Lord, my goal; a .257 rifle that I could build light, and haul all over these Rocky Mountains to take antelope, deer, and even elk.

 Due to the piles of 6.5 Creedmoor brass I had laying around, I decided to go with the 25 Creedmoor.
 I wanted to stay with a mag fed short action, and with Black Jack’s new high BC bullet (.330G7) it would outperform even the heaviest 6.5 Creedmoor loads.